The Case for Ecosocialism: Polluting Plutocracy versus Prosperity

 As described, capitalism requires infinite growth and exploitation of resources.
 Because this is unsustainable, I argue that the future must be socialist.
 The current political economy must be overhauled and replaced with a system that prioritizes the planet over profit.
 Critics highlight the history of previous socialist projects, asserting that socialism was attempted before and failed.
 For instance, the Soviet Union and Mao-era China are notorious for its environmental destruction.
 The USSR experienced heavy pollution, declining freshwater supplies, while China deforested large swaths of pine forests.
 Not to mention, there were egregious human rights violations and acts of violence committed by the authoritarian governments.
-The difference between these regimes and a future socialist society is clear: socialism.
-Socialism, in its true form, has never existed — including self-proclaimed socialist states such as the USSR and China.
-These nations are considered state capitalist, in which the state seizes the means of production and replaces the capitalist.
+The difference between these regimes and a future socialist society is clear: socialism, in its true form, has never existed.
+Self-proclaimed socialist states such as the USSR and China can be considered state capitalist, in which the state seizes the means of production and replaces the capitalist.
 Effectively, little changes, and the state makes a profit off of workers instead of private businesspeople.

-This prompts the question: what is realsocialism, and why is it an integral component of combatting the climate crisis?
+This prompts the question: what is real socialism, and why is it an integral component of combating the climate crisis?
 Essentially, socialism is a political system where the economy is democratized.
-This means that that workers, rather than capitalist, own the means of production.
-This is otherwise understood as worker cooperatives: in which workers vote for their leaders within a company, rather than the current (and certainly undemocratic) system where the Board of Trustees decides all business decisions void of worker input.
+This means that workers, rather than capitalist, own the means of production.
+This is otherwise understood as worker cooperatives in which workers vote for their leaders within a company, rather than the current (and certainly undemocratic) system where boards decide business decisions void of worker input.
 Most of the time, a CEO’s interests are diametrically opposed to that of the common worker.
 This is because the capitalist seeks the highest profit possible; as little else matters in the capitalist system, like labor and the environment.

 In the socialist workplace, the profit motive is removed — a firm must only remain solvent.
 Wealth is distributed more equitably among all workers, as opposed to mass profiteering by CEOs and other high-ranking executives in the capitalist system.
 Currently in the United States, CEO pay is 361 times greater than the average worker.
 This egregious wealth inequality leads to a lack of empathy and moral decision-making.
 Several studies indicate that wealth leads to decreased compassion and empathy.
 Thus, a privileged elite like a corporate Board of Trustees is less likely to make empathetic and morally just decisions than a worker cooperative where wealth is distributed.
-Consider these findings when evaluating corporate environmental decision making: like the case of Volkswagen’s emission fraud scandal, the Deepwater Horizon oil spill, and Love Canal.
+This is illustrated in the cases of Volkswagen’s emission fraud scandal, the Deepwater Horizon oil spill, and Love Canal.
 How could such a nefarious fraud and environmental destruction continue on a fairly regular basis?
 I argue that the extreme wealth accumulation of the capitalist system encourages immoral and callous decision making.
-A cooperative, socialist workplace that operates equitably and democratically must be replace capitalist firms to avoid further ecological disaster.
+A cooperative, socialist workplace that operates equitably and democratically must replace capitalist firms to avoid further ecological disaster.

 Consequently, Ecosocialists are not advocating for an authoritarian central bureaucracy that imposes carbon rationing.
-In fact, communists maintain that this system could operate without state intervention entirely: as communism is the abolition of both private property and the state.
+In fact, communists maintain that this system could operate without state intervention entirely: as communism is the abolition of both private property and the state (Mann & Wainwright, 2018).
 This vision contradicts the socialism as practiced in previous “socialist” regimes that consist of authoritarian rationing by the state rather than decentralized economic democracy.
 The climate crisis, socialists argue, is not to be addressed with rations per se, but with an overhaul of the political economy that would not be motivated by profit.
-Below, I outline how profit is produced, as described by Marx:
+Below, I outline how profit is produced, as described by Marx (Burkett, 2014):